-The Company is a development stage enterprise since it has not yet generated any revenue from the sale of products and, through December 31, 2009, its efforts have been principally devoted to developing its licensed technologies, recruiting personnel, establishing office facilities, and raising capital.
-Accordingly, the accompanying financial statements have been prepared in accordance with the provisions of ASC 915, "Development Stage Entities."
+The Company is a development stage enterprise since it has not yet generated any revenue from the sale of products and, through December 31, 2010, its efforts have been principally devoted to developing its licensed technologies, recruiting personnel, establishing office facilities, and raising capital.
+Accordingly, the accompanying financial statements have been prepared in accordance with the provisions of Accounting Standards Codification ("ASC") 915, "Development Stage Entities."
 The Company's financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The Company has experienced net losses since its inception and has an accumulated deficit of approximately \$33.9 million at December 31, 2009.
+The Company has experienced net losses since its inception and has an accumulated deficit of approximately \$39.9 million at December 31, 2010.
 The Company expects to incur substantial and increasing losses and have negative net cash flows from operating activities as it expands its technology portfolio and engages in further research and development activities, particularly the conducting of pre-clinical and clinical trials.

-Cash resources as of December 31, 2009 were approximately \$3.2 million, compared to \$5.5 million as of December 31, 2008.
-Based on its resources at December 31, 2009, and the current plan of expenditure on continuing development of current products which includes the potential dosing of additional cohorts in the ongoing Phase II study, the Company believes that it has sufficient capital to fund its operations through the end of the third quarter of 2010.
-The Company will need to raise additional capital to complete the study and analyze the results.
+Cash resources as of December 31, 2010 were approximately \$3.4 million, compared to \$3.2 million as of December 31, 2009.
+Based on its resources at December 31, 2010, the clinical trial funding agreement with Medtronic (see Note 15) and the current plan of expenditure of \$2.0 to \$2.5 million (net of funding from Medtronic) on the continuing development of current products which includes a new Phase I study of cenderitide, the Company believes that it has sufficient capital to fund its operations beyond the fourth quarter of 2011.
+The Company will need to raise additional capital to continue operations beyond the first quarter of 2012.
 Additionally, the Company will need substantial additional financing in the future until it can achieve profitability, if ever.
 The Company's continued operations will depend on its ability to raise additional funds through various potential sources, such as equity and debt financing, or to license its compounds to another pharmaceutical company.
 The Company will continue to fund operations from cash on hand and through sources of capital similar to those previously described.
-The Company can not assure that it will be able to secure such additional financing, or if available, that it will be sufficient to meet its needs.
+The Company cannot assure that it will be able to secure such additional financing, or if available, that it will be sufficient to meet its needs.

 The success of the Company depends on its ability to discover and develop new products to the point of FDA approval and subsequent revenue generation and, accordingly, to raise enough capital to finance these developmental efforts.
 Management plans to raise additional equity capital or license one or more of its products to finance the continued operating and capital requirements of the Company.
 Amounts raised will be used to further develop the Company's products, acquire additional product licenses and for other working capital purposes.
-While the Company will extend its best efforts to raise additional capital to fund all operations for the next 12 to 24 months, management can provide no assurances that the Company will be able to raise sufficient funds.
-The uncertainty of this situation raises substantial doubt about the Company's ability to continue as a going concern.
-The accompanying financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+While the Company will extend its best efforts to raise additional capital to fund all operations for the next 12 to 24 months, management can provide no assurances that the Company will be able to raise such sufficient funds.